mindspore-ai/docs/docs/federated/docs/source_en/secure_vertical_federated_learning_with_DP.md

 ![image.png](./images/label_dp_en.png)

 This scheme is based on the randomized response algorithm, which flips or scrambles the user tags randomly before the leader training of the vFL.
-The actual implementation is divided into two cases of binary tags and onehot tags:
+The actual implementation is divided into two cases of binary tags and one-hot tags:

 ### Binary Labels Protection